laureny17/appreader-backend/design/concepts/ApplicationAssignments/ApplicationAssignmentsSpec.md

         effects: add user to the application's readers set for that assignment; remove the CurrentAssignment so the application can be reassigned to other users but not to this user

-    incrementOnSubmit (user: User, assignment: CurrentAssignments, endTime: DateTime)
+    submitAndIncrement (user: User, assignment: CurrentAssignments, endTime: DateTime) : (application: Application)
         requires: user is currently assigned the provided assignment
-        effects: increment readsCompleted for the application, add user to the readers set, and remove the CurrentAssignment
+        effects: increment the number of completed reads for the application, record that the user read the application, un-assign the application from the reader, and return the application associated with the assignment
 ```